 In the afternoon, you could add on a highly recommended scenic helicopter flight to view and land on Franz Josef Glacier.

 Driving time Franz Josef to Hokitika 136 km / 85 miles, 1.5 hours

 Enjoy your journey along the West Coast to Hokitika, famous for its arts and crafts.
 Watch a masterpiece being crafted from gold, molten glass, paua or bone or carve your own creation from wood or jade (pounamu).
-Take in Hokitika’s natural beauty, enjoy its expansive beach or venture down one of the many walking and mountain biking tracks.
+Take in Hokitika’s natural beauty and enjoy its expansive beach.
+Alternatively, venture down one of the many walking and mountain biking tracks.

 Stay 1 night in Hokitika.

 Driving time Hokitika to Abel Tasman 359 km / 223 miles, 4.5 hours

 Journey towards the Abel Tasman, an area renowned for its golden beaches, sculptured granite cliffs, unmodified estuaries, long sunshine hours, and the world-famous Abel Tasman Coast Track.
 In the afternoon, relax on one of the many golden-sand beaches.